Avidyā (Hinduism): In Yoga Darsana

+In Yogra Sutras II.2, Patanjali gives Kriya yoga as a method for overcoming Avidya and other klesas.

 In Advaita Vedanta

 The effect of avidya is to suppress the real nature of things and present something else in its place.
 In effect it is not different from Maya (pronounced Māyā) or illusion.
 Avidya relates to the individual Self (Ātman), while Maya is an adjunct of the cosmic Self (Brahman).
 In both cases it connotes the principle of differentiation of an experienced reality into the subject ('I') and an object, as is implicit in human thinking.
 Avidya stands for that delusion which breaks up the original unity (refer: nonduality) of what is real and presents it as subject and object and as doer and result of the deed.
 What keeps humanity captive in Samsara is this avidya.
-This ignorance,"the ignorance veiling our true self and the truth of the world", is not lack of erudition; it is ignorance about the nature of 'Being' (Sat).
+This ignorance, "the ignorance veiling our true self and the truth of the world", is not lack of erudition; it is ignorance about the nature of 'Being' (Sat).
 It is a limitation that is natural to human sensory or intellectual apparatus.
 This is responsible for all the misery of humanity.
 Advaita Vedanta holds that the eradication of it should be humanity's only goal and that will automatically mean realisation of the Self (Ātman).